-The Authority seeks to continually train its Managers and Officers; in the last year the Authority has arranged training on risk assessments, emergency First Aid at Work, and Data Protection Compliance, discovery days and many more specific personal development courses.
+Other important developments and training include Emergency First Aid at Work, Discovery Days and many more specific personal development courses.
 Officers continue to be encouraged to complete relevant courses through the e-learning programme which offers a wide range of training and development opportunities for staff.